Peterpiotr/siguren-documentation/docs/source/advanced/controller-errors.rst

 Faults are divided into two groups:

     - **System faults** are related to the electrical performance of the MS Controller.
-    - **MotoSuiveur® System faults** are related to operating of the MotoSuiveur® unit.
+    - **MotoSuiveur® System faults** are related to operating of the MS Unit.

 .. the names of the two fault groups are not different nor explicit enough